Frequently Asked Questions

 What Should I Do Before Treatment?

-- Thoroughly remove any makeup to minimise risk of infection after treatment.
+- Thoroughly remove any makeup before your anti-wrinkle treatment to minimise risk of infection after treatment.

 - Do not drink alcohol on the day before treatment as this can increase your risk of bleeding and bruising.